greg-raven/Uncommon-Sense/_drafts/staging.md

 We have no more right to consume happiness without producing it than to consume wealth without producing it.
 George Bernard Shaw

+Creation comes before distribution or there will be nothing to distribute.
+The need of the creator comes before the need of any possible beneficiary.
+Ayn Rand

+And so, my fellow Americans: Ask not what your country can do for you --- ask what you can do for your country.
+My fellow citizens of the world: Ask not what America will do for you, but what together we can do for the freedom of man.
+John F. Kennedy

+Government can do something for the people only in proportion as it can do something to the people.
+Thomas Jefferson